jesphilmariyog/2019_S1_ENSE601_SpaceHub/README.md

 # SpaceHub
-Our project to make a website that allows users to track all news/events related to space.
-We plan to centralise all space-related information to allow users to read every important news in one place.
+We wanted to make a website that allows users to track all news/events related to space.
+Our plan is to centralise all space-related information to give users access to more information conveniently.

 Check out our website [here!](https://space-hub.azurewebsites.net)